-(1) A 2.00% early repurchase fee payable to the Fund will be charged with respect to the repurchase of Shares at any time prior to the day immediately preceding the one-year anniversary of a Shareholder's purchase of such Shares (on a "first in-first out" basis).
-An early repurchase fee payable by a Shareholder may be waived by the Fund in circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner as will not discriminate unfairly against any shareholder.

-(2) If a shareholder requests that repurchase proceeds be paid by wire transfer, such shareholder will be assessed an outgoing wire transfer fee at prevailing rates charged by the Administrator, currently \$15.00.

-(3) The Fund may borrow funds to make investments.
+- (1) A 2.00% early repurchase fee payable to the Fund will be charged with respect to the repurchase of Shares at any time prior to the day immediately preceding the one-year anniversary of a Shareholder's purchase of such Shares (on a "first in-first out" basis).
+The Fund may waive the early repurchase fee for certain categories of Shareholders or transactions, such as repurchases of Shares in the event of the Shareholder's death or disability, or in connection with certain distributions from employer sponsored benefit plans. - (2) If a shareholder requests that repurchase proceeds be paid by wire transfer, such shareholder will be assessed an outgoing wire transfer fee at prevailing rates charged by the Administrator, currently \$15.00. - (3) The Fund may borrow funds to make investments.
 The costs associated with any such outstanding borrowings, as well as issuing and servicing debt securities, will be indirectly borne by the Shareholders.
-Interest payments on borrowed funds are based on estimated amounts for the current fiscal year.

-(4) In the event that the Fund holds any Workout Assets, and the expenses on a Workout Asset exceed the revenues generated by such Workout Asset, the Fund could be required to pay such expenses or shortfalls.
-These potential fees are not reflected in the calculation of Other Expenses.

-(5) Other expenses include, but are not limited to, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
-Consistent with the terms of the Expense Limitation Agreement entered into between the Adviser and the Fund, interest payable on borrowed funds is not reflected in the calculation of Other Expenses.

-(6) The Fund has adopted a Distribution and Shareholder Services Plan for Class W shares.
+Interest payments on borrowed funds are based on estimated amounts for the current fiscal year. - (4) In the event that the Fund holds any Workout Assets, and the expenses on a Workout Asset exceed the revenues generated by such Workout Asset, the Fund could be required to pay such expenses or shortfalls.
+These potential fees are not reflected in the calculation of Other Expenses. - (5) Other expenses include, but are not limited to, legal fees, audit and tax fees, custody fees, administration fees, transfer agent fees, Chief Compliance Officer and Principal Financial Officer fees, and trustees' fees.
+Consistent with the terms of the Expense Limitation Agreement entered into between the Adviser and the Fund, interest payable on borrowed funds is not reflected in the calculation of Other Expenses. - (6) The Fund has adopted a Distribution and Shareholder Services Plan for Class W shares.
 The Fund charges a Distribution and Shareholder Servicing Fee up to a maximum of 0.25% of the average daily net assets of the Fund attributable to Class W Shares.
 The Fund may use these fees to compensate financial intermediaries or financial institutions for distribution-related expenses, if applicable, and providing ongoing services in respect of clients to whom they have distributed Class W Shares of the Fund.
-See "Plan of Distribution."

-(7) The Fund charges a shareholder servicing fee up to 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares.
+See "Plan of Distribution." - (7) The Fund charges a shareholder servicing fee up to 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares.
 The Fund uses these fees to compensate financial intermediaries or financial institutions for providing ongoing shareholder servicing in respect of clients holding Class I Shares.
-See "Shareholder Servicing Plan and Distribution and Service Plan."
+See "Shareholder Servicing Plan and Distribution and Service Plan." - (8) "Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares in other investments companies and are not direct costs paid by Fund shareholders.
+The "Acquired Fund Fees and Expenses" disclosed above are based on estimated amounts for the current fiscal year.